JoshDreamland/Yamlet/README.md

 raw strings (literal style) for specific constructors without the use of a particular style token.
 In particular, it's annoying having to insert a pipe and newline before any expression that you'd like to be evaluated GCL-style instead of YAML style.
+Similarly, it would be nice if I could define an `!else:` constructor that starts a mapping block.
+Until then, the best workaround I can recommend is habitually parenthesizing every Yamlet expression, and putting spaces after all your tokens like it's the 80s.

-To work around this a bit, I've added `!fmt` and `!composite` tags on top of the core `!expr` tag so that the YAML parser can handle the string interpreting and nested tuple parsing.
+To help work around this, I've added `!fmt` and `!composite` tags on top of the core `!expr` tag so that the YAML parser can handle the string interpreting and nested tuple parsing.
 So in the below examples, I could have used `coolbeans: !fmt 'Hello, {subject}!
 I say {cool} {beans}!'` instead of that